Get all the latest data for Can Tho

 Do banks lend to foreigners for homes in Can Tho in 2026?

-As of early 2026, some banks in Vietnam do lend to foreigners for home purchases in Can Tho, but approval is far from automatic and depends heavily on your residency status and income documentation.
+As of 2026, banks can lend to foreigners for homes in Can Tho, but approval is selective and much easier for buyers with Vietnam income, residency documents and a bank-accepted property.

 You can also read our latest update about mortgage and interest rates in Vietnam.